How to Make Your Own Cuticle Oil Pen / Easy Refillable Containers

 • Relax

 • Notice if one arm is hanging lower than the other.
-(If so, is it the same side as the foot you just worked)?
+(Is it the same side as the foot you just worked on)?

 NOW repeat the same sequence on the other foot